 Acceptable Use of Electronic Communications

+Any and all telephone conversations or transmissions, electronic mail or transmissions, or internet access or usage by an employee by any electronic device or system may be subject to monitoring at any and all times by any lawful means.
+The electronic devices or systems that may be subject to monitoring include, but are not limited to, computer, telephone, wire, radio or electromagnetic, photo-electronic or photo-optical systems.

 This policy contains guidelines for electronic communications created, sent, received, used, transmitted, or stored using library communication systems or equipment and staff member provided systems or equipment used either in the workplace, during working time or to accomplish work tasks.
 “Electronic communications” include, among other things, messages, images, data or any other information used in e-mail, instant messages, voice mail, fax machines, computers, personal digital assistants (including Blackberry, iPhone or similar devices), text messages, pagers, telephones, cellular and mobile phones including those with cameras, Intranet, Internet, back-up storage, information on a memory or flash key or card, jump or zip drive or any other type of internal or external removable storage drives.
 In the remainder of this policy, all of these communication devices are collectively referred to as “Systems.”